Where is Kalikalos?

 - Non-denominational sanctuary open 24/7 for quiet contemplation.

 - Yurt for small group sessions and private 1-1 healing sessions.

-- We offer three delicious, nutritious vegetarian meals each day, along with a healthy snack midway through each morning.
+- We offer three delicious, nutritious vegetarian meals each day, along with a healthy mid-morning snack.

 - We do our best to accommodate special dietary needs, which you can tell us about during the registration process.

 - Many of our vegetables come either from our own gardens or from other local growers.
 We try to always serve organic food to the maximum extent possible.

 Can the whole family come?

 - In general, families are welcome throughout the season.
 If you would like to come as a volunteer and bring your family, please contact us first to ensure this will be a good fit.

 - The centre’s environment is not well-suited to unsupervised young children and we do not offer childcare.
 We expect parents to commit fully to the care and well-being of their children, either directly or by bringing along an adult caregiver.
 If you have any questions or concerns, please contact us before coming.

 - Some seasons we offer a Family Week workshop, which can be a great option for families seeking affordable, educational and holistic holidays together with access to healing arts, creative activities and cooperative games.
 Check the Workshop Page to see if one is being offered this season.